mhupman/MHNibLoading/README.md

 MHNibLoading
 ============

-MHNibLoading aims to eliminate some of boilerplate code commonly seen when loading UIViews from a nib on disk.
-The library is most useful when the UIView subclass and it's corresponding nib file have the same name.
-It provides category methods on UIView to load either individual UIView instances or UINib instances from on-disk *.xib files.
+MHNibLoading aims to eliminate some of boilerplate code commonly seen when loading `UIView`s from a nib on disk.
+The library is most useful when the `UIView` subclass and it's corresponding nib file have the same name.
+It provides category methods on `UIView` to load either individual `UIView` instances or `UINib` instances from on-disk *.xib files.

 # Usage

 ### Setup

 Create your *.xib file, its corresponding UIView subclass, and set the class identity for the *.xib file in the Xcode Identity Inspector.
-If you want to take advantage of implicit nib loading, make sure to give the *.xib file and your UIView subclass the same name.
+If you want to take advantage of implicit nib loading, make sure to give the *.xib file and your `UIView` subclass the same name.
 For example, `MyWidgetView.xib` and `MyWidgetView.[h,m]`.

 ![](assets/project_structure.png)